herothezero90/herothezero90/README.md

 <b>What I can do for you:</b><br>
 <br>
 💾 create a custom tailor-made landing page or regular website that is mobile first, responsive, has nice design and animations and looks great on all devices — desktops, tablets, and smartphones<br>
-💾 build single-page or routed apps with React to create a seamless, fast-loading experience with no page reloads<br>
+💾 build single-page or routed apps with React or NextJS<br>
 💾 convert Figma designs to code with precision, ensuring every detail matches the original concept<br>
 💾 integrate APIs to provide real-time data, whether for social media feeds, weather, product listings, or any other custom data <br>
 💾 using frameworks like Chakra UI, Bootstrap, and Tailwind to ensure clean, responsive layouts with custom styling options<br>